Unique Piece 1870 + 19th-Century Pocket Watch

-The Cornell Watch Company of Chicago is proud to offer both a unique piece and the original 1870s pocket watch that inspired its creation to support student and veteran scholarships through the Brian LaViolette Scholarship Foundation.
+The Cornell Watch Company is proudly auctioning both a unique 1870 wristwatch and the original 19th-century pocket watch that inspired its creation to support student and veteran education through the Brian LaViolette Scholarship Foundation, a 501(c)(3) that has provided more than 1,000 scholarships to date.
+This charity auction is curated by Eric Wind of Wind Vintage and hosted by Christie’s in New York City.

-The unique piece, the 1870 PC (“Paul Cornell”), was created in partnership with America’s Premier Watchmaker, Roland G. Murphy, known for crafting America’s finest timepieces since 1992.
-The 1870 PC features a traditionally crafted double-sunk Grand Feu enamel dial, thermal blued hands and hand-finished movement decoration, along with a 33-jewel Schwarz Etienne ASE 200 automatic movement with a micro-rotor and 86-hour power reserve.
-This 39mm model is crafted from a mix of brushed and polished 316L stainless steel and is hand assembled, rigorously tested and warrantied by the RGM Watch Company.
+The unique piece, the 1870 PC (“Paul Cornell”), was created in partnership with Roland G. Murphy, known for crafting America’s finest timepieces since 1992.
+The 1870 PC is a tribute to the Cornell Watch Company’s highest grade pocket watches from the 19th century and it features a traditionally crafted double-sunk Grand Feu enamel dial and thermal blued hands inspired by the original.
+Inside, the hand-decorated Schwarz Etienne ASE 200 automatic movement features 33 jewels, a micro-rotor, and an 86-hour power reserve.
+The watch’s 39mm case is crafted from a mix of brushed and polished 316L stainless steel and is hand assembled, rigorously tested, and warrantied by the RGM Watch Company.

-The 1873 gilt full plate, 18 size pocket watch was made entirely in Chicago and adapted for railroad timekeepers, displaying an original double-sunk Grand Feu enamel dial, thermal blued hands and a silver stemwinding case.
-The movement is signed “Paul Cornell,” the most elaborately decorated and precise movement grade offered by the original Cornell Watch Company, and features 19 jewels, gold screw down jewel settings, a lever escapement and an index patent regulator.
-Fewer than ten “Paul Cornell” grades are known to exist today.
-This specific example comes from the Cornell Watch Company’s private collection and is fully functional.
+This gilt, full-plate, size-18 pocket watch was made entirely in Chicago and dates to 1873.
+It was intended for use as a high-grade railroad watch and features the original double-sunk Grand Feu enamel dial, thermal blued hands, and a sterling silver stemwinding case.
+The movement is signed “Paul Cornell” and is the most elaborately decorated and precise movement grade originally offered by the Cornell Watch Company, featuring 19 jewels, some with gold settings, a lever escapement, and an index patent regulator.

 These two timepieces were donated by John and Chrissy Warren